Neural Quantile Optimization for Edge-Cloud Networking: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We formulated the quantile optimization problem for edge-cloud traffic scheduling into constraint integer optimization problems with parameters describing traffic demands and link capacities.
-For the edge-cloud computing problem, we solved the corresponding unconstraint continuous optimization problem via unsupervised learning using GSSN, where the inputs and outputs are the problem parameters and the allocation scheme, respectively.
-In the numerical experiments, we tested the quality of the outputs in terms of the objective function value, warmups for classical solvers like Gurobi, and the generalization property by varying the number of time slots and users.
+For the edge-cloud networking problem, we solved the corresponding unconstraint continuous optimization problem via unsupervised learning using GSSN, where the inputs and outputs are the problem parameters and the allocation scheme, respectively.
+In the numerical experiments, we tested the quality of the outputs regarding the objective function value, warmups for classical solvers like Gurobi, and the generalization property by varying the number of time slots and users.
 From the numerical results, the GSSN method outperforms classical solvers and the RSN approach, and the output acts as short-term warmups for Gurobi.
 The GSSN shows a reasonable generalization property essential in real-world applications.

-Regarding the future work, the proposed problems are within the scope of a static regime, where we assume we know the traffic demand in advance.
-However, the dynamic regime, that is, the traffic allocation depends on the real-time traffic demands, yields more significance in practice.
+Regarding future works, so far, we have only tested the capability of GSSN in solving the scheduling problem in the SD-WAN environment with a relatively small number of users and time slots in a billing cycle.
+To better evaluate the performance of our approach, we plan to extend the GSSN to more general edge-cloud networking situations that include a larger number of users and a more complex billing scheme.
+The proposed problems are within the scope of a static regime, where we assume we know the traffic demand in advance.
+However, the allocation of traffic depends on real-time traffic demands, making the dynamic regime more significant in practice.

 Also, despite the good numerical outcomes, using the soft-loss function as the objective function in training does not theoretically guarantee the output is always feasible.
 We already observed the decay of the feasible rate in the generalization test.
-Improving the feasible rate for neural network-based methods remains a critical issue in solving complex integer programming problems, and the GSSN is not an exception.
-In the future, we need to develop more systematic tools to ensure the feasibility of the GSSN output and seek opportunities to implement GSSN on more challenging edge-cloud computing problems.
+Improving the feasible rate for neural network-based methods remains a critical issue in solving complex integer programming problems, and the GSSN is no exception.
+In the future, we need to develop more systematic tools to ensure the feasibility of the GSSN output and seek opportunities to implement GSSN on more challenging edge-cloud networking problems.

 \appendices